PatrickFis/Azure-Study-Notes/Azure Developer/Azure Blob Storage.md

     - The common URI parameters noted below are supported
   - A DELETE request will delete the blob from your storage account.
 The following headers are required:
     - The common headers noted below
-    - x-ms-delete-snapshots: {include, only} - Required if the blob has associated snapshots.
+    - x-ms-delete-snapshots: `<include, only>` - Required if the blob has associated snapshots.
 Include will delete the base blob and all of its snapshots while only will delete only the blob's snapshots and not the blob itself.
     - The common URI parameters noted below are supported
 ### Blob Metadata
 - Blob metadata can be manipulated by making requests to https://myaccount.blob.core.windows.net/mycontainer/myblob?comp=metadata